 Acts 29 is a church planting network that started in the late 90s.
 Antioch is part of the Upper Midwest Region.
 Our regional leader is Steve Treichler, who is also the lead pastor of our “mother church” Hope Community Church.
 The regional leadership oversees the recruitment, assessment, and development of planters, and provides resources and events for Acts 29 churches.
 The Gospel Men conference and Mission 1618 are examples of these.

-Acts 29 is also not a denomination, but all churches in the network have to agree on a few key things, which are spelled out below, after the EFCA Statement of Faith.
-The Acts 29 Theological Distinctives are a little more specific than the EFCA’s statement, but they are not contradictory.
-The two networks provide us with different people and different resources, which makes the two together a great combination for us.
+Acts 29 is also not a denomination, but all churches in the network have to agree on a few key things.
+The Acts 29 Theological Distinctives are a little more specific than the EFCA’s Statement of Faith, but they are not contradictory.
+The two networks provide us with different relationships and different resources, which makes the two together a great combination for us.

-Shamineau Ministries is the umbrella organization for Camp Shamineau at Motley, Minnesota and Rock Ridge Camp at Ely, Minnesota, and Shamineau Missions all over the world.
+Shamineau Ministries is the umbrella organization for Camp Shamineau in Motley, Minnesota, Rock Ridge Camp in Ely, Minnesota, and Shamineau International which runs camps all over the world.
 They are also affiliated with the EFCA, although anyone is welcome.
-Camp Shamineau is also where we have our Fall Retreat!
+Camp Shamineau is also where we have had Retreats in the past!
 Their mission statement is “To create relevant camping experiences for children and youth for the purpose of: 1.
 Sharing the Gospel of Christ, 2.
 Encouraging growth in Christ, 3.
 Providing training for the Christian leaders of tomorrow.
 Shamineau Ministries exists to support the church and is committed to providing programs that advance that goal.”